O, Saint Lucia,

 - ¼ – ½ teaspoon Saffron preferably powdered

-- 2 Egg Replacer I use Orgran egg replacer, so in this instance, it will be 2 tablespoon egg replacer whisked with 4 tablespoon water
+- 2 Egg Replacer I use Orgran egg replacer, so in this instance, it will be 2 tbsp egg replacer whisked with 4 tbsp water

 - 4 cups plain flour

 - Raisins optional, for decoration

 - 1 teaspoon salt

 - 4 tbsp Soy Milk

 - Sprinkle the dried yeast over the warm water, add a tablespoon of the sugar and leave to bubble up, about 5 minutes or so.